 10. Post-publication reviews

 Reviewing a paper after it has been published can be just as important and insightful for progressing research as pre-publication reviews.
-In this module you will practice everything you've learnt throughout the course by writing full post-publication reviews.
+In this module you will practice everything you've learnt throughout the course by updating your reviews into full reviews.

 Designed together with world renowned experts